icinganalysis/icinganalysis.github.io/content/basics/basics_energy_balance.md

 As noted below for calculating evaporation:
 >There are a variety of formulations of this term.

 That could also apply to several of the terms in the model.
+"Modified Messinger Model" could mean about anything, you would need to look at the details.

-The "merged text" section below is from DOT/FAA/CT-88/8-1, but I have not used the usual quote block formatting to make it more readable.
+The "merged text" section below is from DOT/FAA/CT-88/8-1, but to make it more readable I have not used the usual quote block formatting.

 ### The merged text